An awesome-looking film, can tank from poor movie physics mistakes. Because some mistakes are so silly, they insult your intelligence.

 What moviemakers should do

-Turn spacecraft thrusters off when traveling at a constant speed.
+Turn spacecraft thrusters off when traveling at constant speeds.
 The momentum of the spacecraft will keep it moving at a constant speed without slowing down.
 But to stop the spacecraft, apply an equal and opposite force to the direction of travel.

 Movie physics mistakes wrap up